-This course prepares students to pass CompTIA's A+ Practical Applications exam.
-The student will learn advanced configuration and troubleshooting skills, to include the use of the command line interface.
-Help desk concepts will also be covered to provide students with the technical and professional skills required to work at a help desk or technical support work environment.
-(Prerequisite: LCIS1360 or equivalent, LCIS2520) (Effective Fall 2013)
+This course prepares students to pass Comp TIA's A+ Essentials and Practical Applications exams.
+The student will gain an understanding of the terminology, technology, installation and upgrading of Windows PCs as well as basic Windows operating system support.
+The student will also learn advanced configuration and troubleshooting skills, to include the use of the command line interface.
+(Prerequisite: LCIS1360 or equivalent)